angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ```

 In the example above, `s` is the input string.
 We use the `sorted()` function to sort the characters of the string and get a sorted list of characters.
 We then use the `join()` method to join the sorted list of characters back into a string.
 The resulting string is stored in the `sorted_s` variable, which is then printed to the console.

+## `count()` Method

+You can use the built-in `count` method to count the number of occurrences of a substring within a string.

+Here's a counter of substring `"is"`:

+python
+Copy code
+string = "Hello, world!
+This is a sample string."
+substring = "is"

+count = string.count(substring)

+print(count) # Output: 2
+In this example, we have a string "Hello, world!
+This is a sample string." and we want to count the number of occurrences of the substring "is".
+We use the count method to count the number of times the substring appears in the string.

+The output of this program will be 2, because the substring "is" appears twice in the string.